Esri/dictionary-renderer-toolkit/docs/add-a-configuration-for-country-indicator-for-MIL-STD-2525C.md

 4. _Author text symbol for label:_ The abbreviation symbol will be a point symbol with a marker element containing text.
 The symbol for that text must be first authored as a text symbol that is then applied to the marker.

   a. _Create a text symbol:_ Because this symbol does not need to be merged into the dictionary style it can be created in your Favorites style (or in another custom style.)
 Open your Favorites style.
-Under Manage on the Styles tab, in the Create group, click the New Item menu and click Text Symbol.
+Click the Manage tab on the ribbon, in the Create group, click the New Item menu and click Text Symbol.
 Click the new text symbol to highlight it.

   b. _Update the metadata of the point symbol:_ On the Description tab, change the name of the symbol to something descriptive.
 Because this symbol will not be directly consumed by the dictionary there is no need to set a specific key.